How Job Loss Can Affect Your Credit Score

-You fall behind on your credit card or loan payments: After losing your job, you may not be able to stay current on all your payments, understandably so, since you’ve suffered a dramatic loss of income.
+You fall behind on your credit card or loan payments: After losing your job, it may be impossible to stay current on all your payments.
+Understandably so, since you’ve suffered a dramatic loss of income.
 However, payments over 30 days late still get reported to the credit bureaus and will impact your credit score.
 Payment history is 35% of your credit score and the biggest factor influencing your credit.
 The further behind you get on your bills, the more your credit score will be impacted.

-You increase your credit card balances or take out new loans to make ends meet: You may have lost your job but you still have bills to pay.
-If you don’t have enough money in savings or if unemployment benefits aren’t enough to cover all your bills, you may turn to credit cards or loans to make ends meet.
+You increase your credit card balances or take out new loans to make ends meet: Without enough money in savings or insufficient unemployment benefits, you may turn to credit cards or loans to make ends meet.
 Trouble is, rising credit card balances and high debt amounts can hurt your credit score—the level of debt is 30% of your credit score.
 On top of that, the more debt you have, the higher your monthly payments can be.
 That will put more strain on your ability to make ends meet.

 Medical debt collections, bankruptcy, foreclosure, repossession, tax liens, and student loan default are other credit-damaging events that could occur during your period of unemployment.
 These hurt your credit much more and are much harder to recover from than a late payment or high credit card balance.

 Maintain Your Credit Score for Your Job Search

 It’s important to keep your credit score intact, even though you’ve lost your job.
 Many employers perform credit checks as part of the hiring process.
 Shaky credit history could cost you a potential job.
 You’ll face a dilemma that many Americans deal with: needing a job to pay your bills and improve your credit yet unable to get a job because of bad credit history.